 top of page

-Federal Reserve Keeps Rates Unchanged!
+Federal Reserve Keeps Rates Unchanged: What It Means for Housing

-So, what does that actually mean for housing?
+So, what does this mean for housing?
+Let’s break it down.

-The Fed Rate vs. Mortgage Rates
+Understanding the Fed Rate and Mortgage Rates

 Mortgage rates are influenced by a mix of factors, including: